 In the formation and delivery of our service to participants we value practicing authentic integrity, humility, and creativity.
 We relate to others with loving compassion in a relational community that celebrates global diversity and practices shared leadership.
 And we seek to facilitate experiential, transforming learning through sacrificial service and a commitment to excellence.

 Our Vision: Changing the People Who Change the World

 The Andrews Doctor of Ministry degree as a global leader in Doctor of Ministry programs and the premier choice for Seventh-day Adventist ministry professionals.

 A growing global community of women and men of diverse cultural and faith traditions seeking their Doctor of Ministry degree in cohorts formed around specific concentrations.

-a) deepen their spirituality, leading to enrichment of personal and family life and a greater commitment to ministry;
+a) a) deepen their spirituality, leading to a richer relationship with God, enrichment of personal and family life and a greater commitment to ministry;

 b) participate in cohorts that contribute to collegial relationships;